vector-js/vector/hugo/content/team/_index.md

 ## Contact

-If you have a question or comment feel free to send us an email at the address below.
+If you have a question or comment send us an email at the address below.

 <a href="mailto:contact@vectorjs.org" target="_blank">contact@vectorjs.org</a>